 Once you determine which files can be destroyed, please follow through and see that these files are properly destroyed.
 “Destruction” does not mean tossing all the old files in a dumpster out back and, yes, this does need to be said.
 Take the necessary steps to have old files incinerated or shredded.
 You cannot compromise your client’s confidences, even during the file destruction process.

 Now, one side note.
 I am finding that some firms have decided to more or less keep client files indefinitely because virtual storage is so cheap.
 They will scan, then destroy the hard copy and keep the digital copy.
 On the surface this may seem like an easy answer but remember that as computer hardware and related storage devices are replaced over the years, the digital data on these devices must still be reviewed in order to ensure that certain data isn’t prematurely lost.
 Once that’s been accomplished, make certain to follow through on properly destroying your digital files.
 You can’t just give this stuff away or recycle it without wiping the data off the drives.
-The bottom-line is that the issues remain the same regardless of whether your files are paper or virtual.
-That’s how I see it anyway.
+The bottom line is that the issues remain the same regardless of whether your files are paper or virtual.

 Authored by: Mark Bassingthwaighte, Risk Manager